Claude Guyot

 Claude Guyot (born 16 January 1947, in Savigny-sur-Orge) is a French retired cyclist.
 His sporting career began with U.S. Creteil.

 Guyot made his debut in 1965, finishing in second place in the one-day race Paris-Troyes.
 Then he participated three times in the Tour de l'Avenir, where in 1967 he won two stages and finished eleventh overall.
 The same year he won a silver medal in the amateur road race at the 1967 UCI Road World Championships.

 In 1968 he turned professional and won one-day races in Auxerre, Saint-Raphael and Tréguier.
-Next year he won a one-day race in Pleneut, only to retire from cycling in 1970.
+Next year he won a one-day race in Pleneut, He then retired from cycling in 1970.

 His cousin Fernand Etter and brothers, Bernard Guyot, Jr. and Serge Guyot, are also former competitive cyclists.